AlexanderCrisler/etch-a-sketch/README.md

 # etch-a-sketch
-A web-based etch-a-sketch project for skill building
+A web-based etch-a-sketch project for skill building.
+This is a practice project from the Odin Project.